heitzmann/gdspy/README.md

 ## History of changes

 ### Upcoming
-* More efficient bounding box calculation.
+* More efficient bounding box calculation (thanks to Troy Tamas for the contribution).
 * Fix Label creation bug.

 ### Version 1.6.1 (Oct 22, 2020)